How Capitalist Excesses Discredit the Market Economy

 Domestic Economic Measures

 Based on the principle of subsidiarity, economic concentration needs to be countered by taxing business size, resource consumption and number of employees on a progressive scale according to technological feasibility, so that the entire economic value added is generated at the lowest possible level, that is: economic value added is continuously decentralized and new value added generated to cover all areas.
 In addition, the harmful use of resources needs to be taxed and the sustainably careful use to be subsidized.
 Hence, decisions can be taken autonomously, directly problem-oriented and with local democratic legitimacy; local and renewable resources can be preferred, and the supply and demand of labor can be easily coordinated.
 Economies of scope and scale are automatically limited to produce social and ecological yields at every level of the subsidiary structure.
 Due to this structure, all three factors of production – labor, natural resources and capital – are allocated with equal efficiency, generating a positive, social-ecological productivity that manifests itself in full employment and environmental protection.
+The decentralization and subsidiarization of the economy is dealt with in detail in the article Economic Subsidiarity.

 The effective building of subsidiary economic structures under the conditions of the neoliberal globalization as a base for a post-neoliberal economic order is addressed in the article Building Subsidiary Economic Structures.